-Your rights and responsibilities as a leaseholder
+Your rights and responsibilities as a shared owner

-Your relationship with us, and your rights and responsibilities as a leaseholder, are determined primarily by two key factors:
+Your relationship with us, and your rights and responsibilities as a shared owner, are determined primarily by two key factors:

-- Your lease - Leasehold legislation.
+- Your shared ownership lease - Leasehold legislation

 This handbook provides guidance around your lease.
 However, as there are many different arrangements, and the rules and legislation around leasehold can change over time, the handbook is not a comprehensive interpretation of the law.